 - 1-2 Tbsp milk

-- To make the icing, mix powdered sugar with 1 Tbsp of milk.
+To make the icing, mix powdered sugar and vanilla extract with 1 Tbsp of milk.
 If the mix is too thick, add in more milk; if it's too runny, add in more powdered sugar.